uday951/n8nautomation/README.md

 # LinkedIn Post Creator

-A Node.js application that automates posting to LinkedIn using Puppeteer.
+A Node.js application that automates posting to LinkedIn using Playwright with cookie-based authentication.

 ## Setup